The Culture & Architecture

 Music Experience at Preservation Hall

-After dinner, we’ll head over to our friends Preservation Hall, one of New Orleans’ most iconic music venues.
-Tucked into the heart of the French Quarter, this intimate hall has been the home of New Orleans jazz since 1961.
+After dinner, we’ll head over to see our friends at Preservation Hall, one of New Orleans’ most iconic music venues.
+Tucked into the heart of the French Quarter, this cozy hall has been an epicenter of New Orleans jazz since 1961.
 Step inside the historic space and experience an unforgettable live performance by local legends who preserve, protect, and perpetuate the city’s jazz tradition.
-With its close quarters and pure focus on the music, Preservation Hall concerts are one of the most authentic cultural experiences in New Orleans.
+With its close quarters and pure focus on the music, Preservation Hall concerts are among the most authentic cultural experiences in New Orleans.

 Jazz concert at Preservation Hall